-Maintaining the organization’s devices in perfect health, ensuring timely system and OS updates, and constantly monitoring device performance is a small but vital part of an IT admin’s tasks.
-Most IT admins are overburdened with several such infrastructure maintenance and security tasks, which makes it cumbersome for them to keep a constant track of the multitudes of devices.
+Maintaining the organization’s devices in perfect health, ensuring timely system and OS updates, and constantly monitoring device performance are small but vital parts of an IT admin’s tasks.
+Most IT admins are overburdened with several such infrastructure maintenance and security tasks, which makes it cumbersome for them to keep constant track of the multitudes of devices.

 Network security has grown to be of prime importance ever since remote working has seen a surge.
-Scalefusion MDM offers extensive network security features including the configuration of VPN and firewalls to ensure a secure internet connection for all the employees.
+Scalefusion MDM offers extensive network security features, including the configuration of VPN and firewalls to ensure a secure internet connection for all employees.

-Despite having several faster means of communication such as VoIP calling, business messaging tools, etc. most employees conduct their corporate communication via formal emails.
+Despite having several faster means of communication, such as VoIP number calling, business messaging tools, etc., most employees conduct their corporate communication via formal emails.
 To secure sensitive business information that is relayed in emails, Scalefusion extends the Conditional Email Access policy for Exchange Online and IceWarp.
-This helps businesses, especially the ones that allow BYOD to ensure that their corporate emails are accessed only via Scalefusion-managed and enterprise policy-compliant devices.
+This helps businesses, especially the ones that allow BYOD, to ensure that their corporate emails are accessed only via Scalefusion-managed and enterprise policy-compliant devices.

-Besides these, Scalefusion MDM offers several other device-level features with which businesses can steer clear of data breaches such as Remote Locking of lost/stolen devices, the configuration of strong
+Besides these, Scalefusion MDM offers several other device-level features with which businesses can steer clear of data breaches, such as Remote Locking of lost/stolen devices, and the configuration of strong.

-Passcode Policies, special BYOD policies that prevent users from mixing their personal and corporate data, etc. which ensure secure remote access to the employees.
+Passcode Policies, special BYOD policies that prevent users from mixing their personal and corporate data, etc., ensure secure remote access to the employees.

 To know more about how Scalefusion MDM can benefit your business, click here.